A saline infusion sonogram can provide helpful information about a woman’s fertility

-The doctor or nurse practitioner performing the exam will review the results with you immediately.
-If an abnormality is discovered, you may need a follow up appointment to discuss the implications.
+The fertility specialist performing the exam will review the results with the patient after the SIS.
+If they discover an issue, we will schedule a follow-up appointment to discuss the next steps.